-The maiden event is a contribution to the national forensic science capacity advancement agenda as it falls in line with initial events held by the University of Cape coast (UCC) and Kwame Nkrumah University of Science and Technology (KNUST) forensic science departments.
-The symposium was made up of series of interesting sessions which included speeches, panel discussion, audio-visual sessions and a practical session to argue and discuss the theme “Forensic Science: An interdisciplinary field for achieving sustainable development in Ghana”.
+The maiden event is a contribution to the national forensic science capacity advancement agenda as it falls in line with initial events held by the University of Cape Coast (UCC) and Kwame Nkrumah University of Science and Technology (KNUST) forensic science departments.
+The symposium was made up of a series of interesting sessions which included speeches, panel discussion, audio-visual sessions and a practical session to argue and discuss the theme “Forensic Science: An interdisciplinary field for achieving sustainable development in Ghana”.

 Excerpts of Panel Discussion

-Firstly, the panel members gave their responses on their contribution towards Sustainable development goals, “Our line of work and research helps in achieving the following sustainable development goals in Ghana; SDG 3- Good health and wellbeing, SDG-4 Quality education, SDG-14 life below water, SDG-15 life on land, SDG-16 peace, justice and strong institutions”.
+Firstly, the panel members gave their responses on their contribution towards Sustainable development goals, “Our line of work and research help in achieving the following sustainable development goals in Ghana; SDG 3- Good health and wellbeing, SDG-4 Quality education, SDG-14 life below water, SDG-15 life on land, SDG-16 peace, justice and strong institutions”.

-Dr Francis Addy, a Lecturer in the biotechnology Department, UDS proclaimed that their department is open to collaborations from institutions that require forensic support because “he sees himself and almost everyone in forensic science basically because of work ethics, the law and standard protocols even though we might not be trained forensic scientists.
+Dr. Francis Addy, a Lecturer in the biotechnology Department, UDS proclaimed that their department is open to collaborations from institutions that require forensic support because “he sees himself and almost everyone in forensic science basically because of work ethics, the law and standard protocols even though we might not be trained forensic scientists.

-Dr Osman Dufailu, a Lecturer in the Microbiology Department, UDS stated that he feels there is a huge misconception about forensic science as people tend to see forensic science as a “black box” or a no-go area.
+Dr. Osman Dufailu, a Lecturer in the Microbiology Department, at UDS stated that he feels there is a huge misconception about forensic science as people tend to see forensic science as a “black box” or a no-go area.
 He further stated that we need to start using expertise in different fields to obtain optimum results in the area of forensics in Ghana.

 To dismantle doubts and negative perceptions about forensic science, Mr. Isaac Oboakoh Asst.
-Lecturer in the Forensic Science Department, said Forensic science cuts across many disciplines mainly for the purpose of justice.
+Lecturer in the Forensic Science Department said Forensic science cuts across many disciplines mainly for the purpose of justice.
 He also said forensic science in Ghana has been saddled with challenges however, focus on forensic science education will be the game changer as he mentioned some areas and career opportunities in the world of forensics.

 Audio-visual and Practical Sessions

 As part of the symposium were audio-visual sessions.
 First, proud sponsors of the event, GHScientific displayed a video on science evolution in Ghana to demonstrate how scientific ideas were exhibited with arts.
-The second video was by FSOGH where individuals from random disciplines including forensic science said few words about the impact of forensic science in Ghana and most especially how forensic science education will play a role in the forensic science revolution in Ghana.
+The second video was by FSOGH where individuals from random disciplines including forensic science said a few words about the impact of forensic science in Ghana and most especially how forensic science education will play a role in the forensic science revolution in Ghana.
 This session was followed by a successful practical session moderated by Miss Constance Afoakwah to authenticate that no two fingers are found to have the same prints and are exactly alike in every detail.